Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Models for vegetation self-organization

-where the kernel function $\mathcal{G}$, assumes spatial isotropy and weighs how vegetation at a location ${\bm r'}$ contributes to the average vegetation density around ${\bm r}$, and is necessarily defined positive.
-Because it is a weighting function, $\mathcal{G}$ plays the same role and has the same properties described for the $\omega_i$ functions in section \ref{sec:kernelsdf}.
+where the kernel function $\omega$ is a weight function and thus plays the same role and has the same properties described for the $\omega_i$ functions in section \ref{sec:kernelsdf}.
 The model further assumes that vegetation losses occur at constant rate $\eta$ and vegetation grows through a three-step sequence of seed production, local dispersal, and establishment \citep{Calabrese2010}, represented by the three factors that contribute to the first term in Eq.\,(\ref{eq:nonl-comp}).
 First, plants produce seeds at a constant rate $\beta$, which leads to the a growth term $\beta v({\bm r},t)$.
 Second, seeds disperse locally and compete for space which defines a local carrying capacity $K$.
-Third, plants compete for resources with other plants, which is modeled using a plant establishment probability, $P_{\mbox{ {E}}}$.
+Third, plants compete for resources with other plants, which is modeled using the plant establishment probability, $P_{\mbox{ {E}}}$.
 Because the only long-range interaction in the model is root-mediated interference, and competition for resources is more intense in more crowded environments, $P_E$ is a monotonically decreasing function of the nonlocal vegetation density $\tilde{v}({\bm r},t)$ defined in Eq.\,(\ref{eq:nonlocal-ker}).
 Moreover, $P_{\mbox{ {E}}}$ also depends on the competition-strength parameter, $\delta$, representing resource limitation.
 In the limit $\delta = 0$, resources are abundant, competition is weak, and $P_{\mbox{ {E}}} =1$.
 Conversely, in the limit $\delta\rightarrow\infty$, resources are very scarce, competition is very strong, and $P_{\mbox{ {E}}}\rightarrow 0$.